jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Adds new armor combinations for Raider and Day of the Dead sets
-* Injects standard Excavator armor into the lists of rusty pieces for Raiders in Power Armored Enemies
+* Injects standard Excavator armor into the lists of rusty pieces for Raiders in Power Armor to the People
-* Injects a full Day of the Dead set of power armor into the rare Raider sets in Power Armored Enemies Extended
+* Injects a full Day of the Dead set of power armor into the rare Raider sets in Power Armor to the People
-* Injects a mixed raider Excavator set of power armor into the rare Raider sets in Power Armored Enemies Extended
+* Injects a mixed raider Excavator set of power armor into the rare Raider sets in Power Armor to the People
 * Adds the legendary effects to the naming rules for Excavator Power Armor
-* Injects Excavator Power Armor into the legendary drop lists in Legendary Power Armor Pieces
+* Injects Excavator Power Armor into the legendary drop lists in Power Armor to the People

 **Compatibility:**
 * If a Some Assembly Required patch is made for Excavator power armor in the future, this will have a conflict and require a new patch